thanhdt114/backend_test/README.md

 ```bash
 .venv\Scripts\activate
 ```
-The cursor in the terminal should look like this (with .env)
+The cursor in the terminal should look like this (with .venv)
 ```cmd
 (.venv) johnny@johnny-Inspiron-5502:/media/johnny/Data/Code/cloud_service/be_test$
 ```